 Employers' contributions are determined in a cycle every three years by a Triennial Valuation.
 The valuation assesses the contributions required to meet the cost of pension benefits payable as they are earned, as well as additional contributions employers may be required to pay to address any deficit relating to previous years.
-Further details, including a list of each employer's minimum contributions following the 2019 Valuation are shown at www.nypf.org.uk/Documents/Actuarial%20 valuation%20report%202019.pdf
+Further details, including a list of each employer's minimum contributions following the 2019 Valuation are shown at Valuation Reports > North Yorkshire Pension Fund (nypf.org.uk)